MyrTheMoth/Guard-Bot-Plugins/README.md

 - `active`: A Boolean, if true, the bot will kick new members with incomplete profiles.
 - `kickCooldown`: An Integer, the time in seconds a new member will be kicked out of the chat after filing to pass the profile check.
-- `checkUsername`: A Boolean, if true, the bot will check if the new member has an username, if they don't, they fail this check.
+- `Username`: A Boolean, if true, the bot will check if the new member has an username, if they don't, they fail this check.
-- `checkPicture`: A Boolean, if true, the bot will check if the new member has a profile picture, if they don't, they will fail this check.
+- `Picture`: A Boolean, if true, the bot will check if the new member has a profile picture, if they don't, they will fail this check.
-- `checkBio`: A Boolean, if true, the bot will check if the new member has a bio, if they don't, they will fail this check.
+- `Bio`: A Boolean, if true, the bot will check if the new member has a bio, if they don't, they will fail this check.
 - `feedback`: A Boolean, if true, the bot will provide feedback each time a new member is kicked out for failing the profile check.
 - `tolerance`: A Number, a value from 1 to 3, determines the number of profile checks the new member must fail to be kicked out, 2 out of 3 by default.